Natural fiber

 The earliest evidence of humans using fibers is the discovery of wool and dyed flax fibers found in a prehistoric cave in the Republic of Georgia that date back to 36,000 BP.
 Natural fibers can be used for high-tech applications, such as composite parts for automobiles and medical supplies.
 Compared to composites reinforced with glass fibers, composites with natural fibers have advantages such as lower density, better thermal insulation, and reduced skin irritation.
 Further, unlike glass fibers, natural fibers can be broken down by bacteria once they are no longer used.

 Natural fibers are good water absorbents and can be found in various textures.
 Cotton fibers made from the cotton plant, for example, produce fabrics that are light in weight, soft in texture, and which can be made in various sizes and colors.
 Clothes made of natural fibers such as cotton are often preferred over clothing made of synthetic fibers by people living in hot and humid climates.

 Plant fibers

 Animal fibers

-Animal fibers generally comprise proteins such as collagen, keratin and fibroin; examples include silk, sinew, wool, catgut, angora, mohair and alpaca.
+Animal fibers generally comprise proteins such as collagen, keratin and fibroin; examples include silk, sinew, wool and catgut.